trawick/edurepo/STATUS.md

 2. Errors or delays fetching asynchronously aren't reported well or at all.
 The select boxes under Browse shouln't appear until we have something to select.
 3. Ugly; needs to be Bootstrap-ed
-2. True/False flashcards should indicate the type of question
 3. Flashcard needs a shuffle feature
 4. objective display needs nicer buttons
 6. objective display needs to show a calendar